kgalleg/ShotEase/README.md

 }
 ```

-Traverse back the ShotEase folder and run: ```npm install```
+Traverse back to the ShotEase folder and run: ```npm install```
-This is will install all packages, libraries and their dependencies used by Take A Hike.
+This is will install all packages, libraries and their dependencies used by ShotEase.
-Next  run the following in order to view Take A Hike in your browser: ```npm start```
+Next  run the following in order to view ShotEase in your browser: ```npm start```
 Open [http://localhost:3000]( http://localhost:3000) to view it in the browser.
 In another window of your terminal go into the ```src/api``` folder and run: ```json-server -p 5002 -w database.json```